isabella232/PlanetaryComputerDataCatalog/README.md

 ## Deploying

-Any change on `develop` branch will trigger [GitHub Action](https://github.com/developmentseed/PlanetaryComputerDataCatalog/blob/develop/.github/workflows/temporary_build.yaml) that deploys Data
+Any change on `develop` branch will trigger [GitHub Action](https://github.com/developmentseed/PlanetaryComputerDataCatalog/blob/develop/.github/workflows/temporary_build.yaml) that deploys Data Viewer.
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a